30+ of the Best CV Templates

 A curriculum vitae (CV) is used in a variety of industries and gives a potential employer the full scope of your career and background.
 They provide much more personal and job-related information than a resume so use a CV if it is relevant to your industry or if a company has asked you to submit one specifically.
 We also have a wide range of templates if a resume is a better fit for the job you are applying to.

-Tailoring every aspect of your curriculum vitae (CV) to the job you want is the best way to boost your odds of getting hired.
-This not only means customizing the way it’s written, but the way it looks, too.
+Tailoring your CV to the job you want is the best way to boost your chances of getting hired.
+This not only means customizing the way it’s written but the way it looks, too.
 Remember to personalize your template and pick one that matches the tone of the industry in which you are applying.
 In other words, if you are applying for a role at a very conservative university, choosing a very colorful CV template might not suit the industry.

 ManagerialUSE THIS TEMPLATE

 WhitespaceUSE THIS TEMPLATE

 AccentuateUSE THIS TEMPLATE

 InsightfulUSE THIS TEMPLATE

 ContemporaryUSE THIS TEMPLATE